Hays Police Department prepares for worst-case scenarios

 HAYS, Kan.
-(KSNW) -With an average of six to eight callouts a year, warrant arrests that turn high risk are something a team has to be prepared for.
-Today, officers battled tough situations in a training simulation.
+(KSNW) – With an average of six to eight callouts a year, warrant arrests that turn high risk are something a team has to be prepared for.
+On Monday, officers battled tough situations in a training simulation.

 The Special Situations Response Team in Hays trains each month for the worst-case scenarios.